DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Evaluation

 \subsection{Performance Evaluation}

-We further evaluate the performance of $\mathtt{DrPlanner}$ using the scenario illustrated in Fig.~\ref{fig:repaired_planner} and 50 A*-search-based motion planners with different setups obtained from the CommonRoad challenges.
-The evaluation employs the pass@$k$ metric and uses its unbiased version proposed in \cite[Sec.~2.1]{chen2021evaluating}, which is defined as the probability that at least one of the top $k\in\mathbb{N}_+$ generated code samples for a problem passes the given tests.
-Here, we use a decrease of $J_{\text{SM1}}$ for the returned planner as the criterion for passing.
-Additionally, we conduct ablation studies to examine the impact of omitting two specific components within the framework: few-shots and feedback.
-For each study, we execute the framework 10 times to collect solution samples.
+We further evaluate the performance of $\mathtt{DrPlanner}$ {by analyzing $50$ randomly selected critical CommonRoad scenarios, along with $50$ A*-search-based motion planners in various setups from the CommonRoad challenges. {The former is benchmarked against the search-based planner configured as shown in Fig.~\ref{fig:key_search}.
+The latter evaluation utilizes the scenario illustrated in Fig.~\ref{fig:repaired_planner}} and employs the pass@$k$ metric.
+We use its unbiased version as proposed in \cite[Sec.~2.1]{chen2021evaluating}, defined as the probability that at least one of the top $k \in \mathbb{N}_+$ generated code samples for a problem passes the given tests.
+Here, we use a decrease of $J_{\text{SM1}}$ for the returned planner as the criterion for passing. {As a baseline, the performance of $\mathtt{DrPlanner}$ is compared with a genetic approach \cite{weimer2009automatically}, where the program of the heuristic function is repaired to minimize $J_{\text{SM1}}$.
+The solution space consists of $10$ chromosomes, and the process runs for $100$ generations.} Additionally, we conduct ablation studies to examine the impact of omitting two specific components within the framework {across different planners}: few-shots and feedback.
+For each study, we execute the framework $10$ times to collect solution samples.

+{Fig.~\ref{fig:more_scenarios}} and Tab.~\ref{tab:performance} present the results of the performance evaluation.
+Overall, $\mathtt{DrPlanner}$ effectively diagnoses and repairs motion planners under various setups, {outperforming the baseline approach in all metrics, with a pass rate of $98.0\%$ at $k=10$ and an average reduction of $54.5\%$ in $J_{\text{SM1}}$.} {The benchmark results in Fig.~\ref{fig:more_scenarios} further indicate robust performance across diverse scenarios, with an average $J_{\text{SM1}}$ decrease of $90.76\%$.} Note that, similar to the case study in Sec.~\ref{subsec:case_study}, the value of $J_{\text{SM1}}$ does not converge with the iterations due to diagnostic inaccuracies.
+However, the average number of iterations required to observe its first decrease is $1.4$.